Immunocore Holdings PLC Sponsored ADR (IMCR) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had lost 17.69% over the past month, lagging the Medical sector's loss of 2.2% and the S&P 500's loss of 1.48% in that time.
+Heading into today, shares of the company had lost 11.45% over the past month, lagging the Medical sector's gain of 1.75% and the S&P 500's gain of 1.72% in that time.

-Investors will be hoping for strength from Immunocore Holdings PLC Sponsored ADR as it approaches its next earnings release.
-On that day, Immunocore Holdings PLC Sponsored ADR is projected to report earnings of -$0.28 per share, which would represent year-over-year growth of 41.67%.
-Our most recent consensus estimate is calling for quarterly revenue of $47.92 million, up 62.1% from the year-ago period.
+Wall Street will be looking for positivity from Immunocore Holdings PLC Sponsored ADR as it approaches its next earnings report date.
+In that report, analysts expect Immunocore Holdings PLC Sponsored ADR to post earnings of -$0.28 per share.
+This would mark year-over-year growth of 41.67%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $47.92 million, up 62.1% from the year-ago period.

 IMCR's full-year Zacks Consensus Estimates are calling for earnings of -$1.18 per share and revenue of $210.5 million.
 These results would represent year-over-year changes of -8.26% and +20.26%, respectively.

 It is also important to note the recent changes to analyst estimates for Immunocore Holdings PLC Sponsored ADR.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 77.9% lower.
-Immunocore Holdings PLC Sponsored ADR is holding a Zacks Rank of #3 (Hold) right now.
+Immunocore Holdings PLC Sponsored ADR is currently sporting a Zacks Rank of #3 (Hold).

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.